-The associate professor from Victoria University, Dennis Hemphill, said state bodies have reported a rapid increase in random phone calls to amateur club searching for information.
-Apparently the callers hang up when asked to identify themselves.
+The associate professor from Victoria University, Dennis Hemphill, said state bodies have reported a rapid increase in random phone calls to the amateur club searching for information.
+Apparently, the callers hang up when asked to identify themselves.

 There have been reports from a range of lower sporting leagues citing that the foreign bookmakers have been offering the clubs some compensation for influencing the outcome of the matches.
 The federal police ran an investigation, but nothing concrete came out of it.

 Also, on the semi-professional South East Basketball Association, there have been bets placed at matches by Geelong, Bendigo and Frankston through SBOBET, a website operating in Asia and Europe.

 It is believed that the syndicates target different sporting codes.
 In addition, few suspects have been spotted at the basketball events illegally “court-siding’’.

 The illegal sports betting market going big in junior sports.

 The Victoria University and the state government have commissioned the landmark report.
 They say amateur sports clubs need help detecting and policing the corruption to help root it out.
 This is to be presented to the sports integrity forum in Melbourne.